grpc/proposal/L30-Ability-to-restrict-max-threads-in-C++SyncServer.md

 The proposal here is to add a notion of 'thread quota' to the `resource_quota` object.
 Currently, a resource quota object can be attached to the server (via `ServerBuilder::SetResourceQuota`).
 The idea here is to set a maximum number of threads on that resource quota object.

-Each of the `ThreadManager` objects in a given server check with the Server's resource quota object when creating new threads and will not create new threads if no quota is available.
+Each `ThreadManager` object checks with the Server's resource quota before creating new threads.
+No new threads are created if the quota is exhausted.

 ## Details
 More concretely, the following API changes are being proposed

-### 1. New *public* C++ API: `ServerBuilder::SetMaxThreads`
+### 1. New *public* C++ API: `ResourceQuota::SetMaxThreads`

 ```C++
 // File: include/grpcpp/resource_quota.h